Bravonoid/fire-segmentation/README.md

-# Fire Segmentation using YOLOv8 and Image Processing
+# Fire Segmentation using YOLOv8 and Image Processing Techniques

 ## Introduction

-This project is a part of the course "Computer Vision" at Universitas Gadjah Mada.
 The goal of this project is to segment the image into 2 class, fire and non fire, in images using the YOLOv8 object detection algorithm and image processing techniques.
 The segmentation are done by using the YOLOv8 algorithm to detect the fire and the image processing techniques to segment the fire pixel from the image.

 ## Dataset